-What are the three stages of writing Process?
+What are the 3 stages of writing process?

-Students should know the fact that writing consists of smaller steps let it be an Essay or any other Article.
+Students should know the fact that writing comprises smaller steps, let it be an essay or any other article.
 Writing in parts or steps will ease out in understanding to your targeted audience (Teachers / Tutors).
 Following these steps of the writing process, you will cover every area of your topic and optimize your thoughts.
 If you divide your topic into smaller parts, it will take less time and results are better.
 A good writing is a lot more than good grammar and sentences, but it is the content written in a way the audience understand and get the information they are looking for.

 So, let me help you with the three main stages of the writing process that everyone needs to follow:

-The first stage of any writing is Planning and Prewriting.
-It consists of planning of what you are going to write, choosing the topic, gathering knowledge and researching, forming the structure of your writing.
+The first stage of any writing is planning and prewriting.
+It comprises planning what you will write, choosing the topic, gathering knowledge and researching, forming the structure of your writing.
 It’s the key to keep your pen moving later.

-Brainstorming for the Ideas, content, thoughts, phrase or anything that you think could be important and relevant to your writing, it will help you in making a perfect draft.
+Brainstorming for the ideas, content, thoughts, phrases, or anything that you think could be important and relevant to your writing, it will help you in making a perfect draft.

 Researching and gathering knowledge on the ideas generated through brainstorming is the second phase.
 Knowing your audience expectations and their requirements are essential for better results.

-In this stage of writing the students need to follow four writing techniques:
+In this stage of the writing process, the students need to follow four writing techniques:

 A statement is the base of your entire writing.
 It gives your reader (Teacher) an Idea of what you have covered in your writing.
-The best practice is to include and define your statement after Introduction.
+The best practice is to include and define your statement after the introduction.
 Be careful and always support your statement with facts, figures and references.

 Giving Topic to your paragraphs also given an idea of what this paragraph is about.
 Always try to begin your paragraphs with the topic.
 Doing this will help your teacher to know what your paragraph contains.